 Bettencourt suffers from “mixed dementia” and “moderately severe” Alzheimer’s disease, according to a medical report relied on by the Judge in making her decision.
 Her mental decline sparked a family court fight.
 It began three years ago when Bettencourt-Meyers started a lawsuit to protect her mother from photographer Francois-Marie Banier, who she claimed had charmed the elder Bettencourt out of assets worth almost one billion euros (about 1.4 billion dollars).
 She also named Banier as sole heir in a new will and as beneficiary to vast life insurance policies.

-Bettencourt was Read more...
+Bettencourt was so furious Read more...

 The National Center on Elder Abuse defines Financial or Material Exploitation as: